-This Impossible Pumpkin Pie Recipe is actually the easiest pumpkin pie you’ll ever make!
-As it bakes, it forms a light crust on its own and leaves behind a dense, but creamy pumpkin filling.
-Top it with whipped cream and it’s the perfect fall dessert!
+This Impossible Pumpkin Pie Recipe is actually the easiest pumpkin pie to land on your Fall dessert table!
+As it bakes, it forms a light crust on its own and leaves behind a dense yet creamy pumpkin filling.
+Finish it off with homemade whipped cream for the ultimate fall dessert!

 What Is Impossible Pie?